jjstoessel/Scribe2NeoScribe/README.md

 Scribe2NeoScribe currently uses existing MEI modules.
 Future releases will add support for the NeoScribe MEI Module, especially for handingly Trecento and Ars nova notation.

-Scribe2NeoScribe uses Andrei Alexandrescu's Loki Visitor template class; see http://sourceforge.net/projects/loki-lib/.
+Scribe2NeoScribe uses Andrei Alexandrescu's Visitor template class from the Loki framework; see http://sourceforge.net/projects/loki-lib/.

 Scribe2NeoScribe also requires the Standard C++ Library and compiles in the Apple LLVM 5.0 C/C++ compiler.